mstrieleman/Lex/README.md

 # lex
-A chat app for young adults looking to meet new friends.
+A chat app for people looking to meet new friends in their area.